Why Using Retrieval Practice Will Help You Learn More

 At the end of the week or a unit, ask yourself to retrieve 2 things.
 What are two things I learned this week?
 This unit?
 That I want to remember at the end of the year?
 How does this relate to an earlier unit?

-I’m a teacher, How can I use retrieval practice in my classroom?
+I’m a teacher.
+How can I use retrieval practice in my classroom?

 Here’s the immediate upside of using retrieval practice in the classroom – no grading.
 That’s right – zero grading, friends.
+Retrieval practice is most effective when it is not graded.

 Also, retrieval practice doesn’t require massive changes to what you’re already doing.
 You might already be using retrieval practice, in fact.
 You probably only need to make some tweaks to your classroom practices to get started!